Proximal methods for point source localisation: Introduction

 Forward-backward splitting is commonly used for $\ell_1$-regularised regression (Lasso), which is a discrete, finite-dimensional variant of \eqref{eq:intro:problem}.
 With $F(\mu)=\frac{1}{2}\norm{A\mu-b}^2$, we can also sketch forward-backward splitting for \eqref{eq:intro:problem} as solving on each step $k \in \N$ the surrogate problem

 In Hilbert spaces the proximal penalty would be $\frac{1}{2\tau}\norm{\mu-\this\mu}^2$ for a step length parameter $\tau>0$ satisfying $\tau L < 1$ for a Lipschitz factor $L$ of $F'$.
 This choice is not practical in non-Hilbert spaces, as a crucial (Pythagoras') three-point identity does not hold.
 Such an identity, however, holds for Bregman divergences \cite{bregman1967relaxation}; see \cite{tuomov-firstorder}.
-The Frank–Wolfe method can, moreover, be seen a forward-backward method with zero as the proximal penalty.
+The Frank–Wolfe method can, moreover, be seen a forward-backward method for a modified but equivalent problem\footnote{$\norm{\mu}_{\Masses}$ is replaced by $\phi(\norm{\mu}_{\Masses})$ for $\phi$ that quadratically penalises values greater than $F(0)/\alpha$.} with zero as the proximal penalty.
 However, as $F'$ cannot be Lipschitz with respect to such a degenerate proximal penalty, a form of line search is employed to ensure descent.
 In the case of \eqref{eq:intro:problem}, this amounts to the finite-dimensional weight optimisation subproblems.
 These considerations raise the question whether we could develop a distance on $\Meas(\Omega)$ that would give a practical forward-backward method?

 As the first stage of our endeavour to understand \eqref{eq:intro:problem}, documented in this manuscript, we were able to do so simply by constructing on $\Meas(\Omega)$ the semi-inner product